haowuxc/BadmintonLabelTool/README.md

 ```

 ## How to label
+Status
+- The blue text at the top left displays the current frame number and indicates whether the frame is labeled ('Labeled') or needs labeling ('To Label').

 Mouse Event
 - left click: label the center of ball (you can click many times for single frame, only the last position is keeped)
 - middle/right click: cancel label of current frame